 Weight

 Coming it at 16 lbs. (with pedals and kickstand), the Guardian 14 Inch bike is much lighter than any bike you’ll find at a big box store, and also lighter than 12″ bikes by well-known brands Specialized, Raleigh, and Diamondback.
-And it’s about a pound lighter than when it originally debuted in 2019.
+And as a welcome update, it’s about a pound lighter than when it originally debuted in 2019.

-While it’s not as light as boutique-brand bikes like the woom 2 ($399), the Guardian Ethos 14 is significantly less expensive at just $239.
-The woom also comes with a coaster brake and costs about $20 more to get a freewheel kit to replace the coaster brake.
+While it’s not as light as boutique-brand bikes like the woom 2 (12.3 lbs, $399) or the Prevelo Alpha One (13.3 lbs, $399) the Guardian 14 is significantly less expensive at just $239.
+The woom and Prevelo also come with a coaster brake and cost about $20 more to get a freewheel kit to replace the coaster brake.

 Gain Ratio

-With a gain ratio of 3.95, ease of pedaling will be slightly more difficult than our other favorite 14″ bikes. (woom 2 = 3.7, Prevelo Alpha One = 3.7, Pello Romper = 3.57).
+With a gain ratio of 3.95, ease of pedaling will require just slightly more effort than our other favorite 14″ bikes. (woom 2 = 3.71, Prevelo Alpha One = 3.7, Pello Romper = 3.57).
 Higher gain ratios (4+) make it harder to get started pedaling, but enable faster speeds.
 Lower gain ratios make it really easy to get started pedaling, but limit top speeds.

 Because of their overall size and the limitations of the size of their components, high-quality 14″ bikes almost always have pretty low gain ratios.
 This is a benefit because it’s easier for new pedalers to get started pedaling.
 However, it certainly limits how fast and far a child can go.